 Unlike the typical morning and afternoon peak pattern, trips in April and May only peaked in the afternoon.
 Trips starting during the daytime decreased significantly, yet the number of trips taken between 11:00 p.m. and 4:00 a.m. remained almost unchanged.
 Many of the job categories considered essential, such as health care, food manufacturing, and transportation, rely on shift workers.
 The steady number of overnight trips likely reflects this identifying characteristic of essential work, capturing late night commutes for essential workers.

 Previous CMAP analysis looked at 12 broad occupations classified as essential workers in northeastern Illinois and found that these workers disproportionately live in low-income communities with high concentrations of people of color.
 Trip data mirrors these findings.
 The number of trips starting in census tracts where the median household income is 30 percent below that of the region have not declined as much as higher-income tracts.
 These trends reflect the options many higher-income residents have during the stay-at-home order, from being able to work from home to being able to shop online for supplies.
-As travel rebounds, the gap in travel between income groups has shrunk somewhat but has not reverted to pre-crisis conditions.
+As travel rebounds, the gap in travel between income groups has shrunk somewhat but has not fully reverted to pre-crisis conditions.

 Besides reducing congestion, cutbacks in travel from COVID-19 also are reducing injuries from crashes.
-In Chicago, the number of serious traffic injuries from the first week of March to the middle of June hasn’t grown as fast as the two preceding years.
+In Chicago, the number of serious traffic injuries from the first week of March to the end of August hasn’t grown as fast as the two preceding years.
 Conditions have improved for car occupants as well as bicyclists and pedestrians.
 In fact, the reduction in serious injuries in Chicago has been more pronounced for bicyclists and pedestrians.